 Updated & republished: May 2023

 - Preheat oven to 325F degrees.
 Spray 10-inch bundt pan with nonstick cooking spray (that has flour in it) or grease and flour bundt pan.

 - In a medium bowl, combine all the cake ingredients (cake mix, pudding, 7up, eggs and oil).

 - Pour batter into bundt pan.

-- In a small bowl, combine sugar and lemon juice.
+- Start preparing icing.
+In a small bowl, combine sugar, lemon juice and lemon zest (if using).